SlavaCat118/EquoFO/README.md

 - Export LFO to file - Exports the LFO to a file so you can import it into Vital
 - View Points - Will display the points of the graph, without smoothing applied
 - View Unsmoothed - Will display a second graph with the unsmoothed points

+## Note
+EquoFo was compiled with pyinstaller, so that means Windows Defender will detect it as a Trojan (thanks malware devs!).
+Run it if you like, or install python to run from source.